adjivas/motion_detection/README.md

 # Motion detection
+This project will captures a MJPEG video and produces a MQTT's motion messages.
+It's was designed for the [BazzDoorbell](https://github.com/guino/BazzDoorbell) project.

+## What is in this crate?
+This project has two exclusive modes:
+- The nomagick feature is a Rust axiomatic solution based on the image-compare/image crates.
+- The magick feature is a C dependency based on ImageMagick, isn't yet cross compilable with the arm architecture (See [magick-rust!38](https://github.com/nlfiedler/magick-rust/issues/38))

+## Play with it!
 How to configure the environment:
 ```shell
 cp env.example.sh env.sh # you have to adapt the environment variables